 When learning something new, it’s often better to focus on learning what’s generally possible in an area, as opposed to learning specific procedures.

 As YouTube’s recommendation system learned that I was interested in video editing, it began to suggest videos about various specific video editing techniques.
 “How to do X in [my video editing software].”
 “Awesome Y Effect.”
-I watched these tutorials, but I didn’t bother to memorize the details of how to do anything specifically.
+I watched these tutorials, but I didn’t bother to memorize the details of how to do any action specifically.

 By watching random video editing videos, I learned: